shiti-ghosh/shiti-ghosh.github.io/about.md

 <h1 style="text-align: center;">About Me</h1>

-<p style="text-align: center;">With over six years of coursework and a solid foundation in wet lab techniques, my journey in bioinformatics has been shaped by a deep curiosity for understanding life at its molecular level.</p>
+<p style="text-align: center;">With over six year of coursework and a solid foundation in wet lab techniques, my journey in bioinformatics has been shaped by a deep curiosity for understanding life at its molecular level.</p>